facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 # The concrete example, break the immutable object

 Let's see some example where the **final** keyword could be the right choice.
-Since in PHP it is not trivial to create a pure immutable object without use **final**.
+Where the use **final** simply to create a immutable object with minimal effort.
 Let's go see some code.

 ```php